jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="5_10"></a>
 ## [↖](#top)[↑](#5_9) S3
 * When encrypting at rest, `SSE-S3` is more performant as `SSE-KMS`, as the latter gets throtteled above 10,000 objects per seconds
+* The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket.